ABOUT

 Through digging where we stand, we seek to generate textured, situated, diversified, and connected understandings of soils and human-soil relations.
 We will attend to living soil as a collaborator, an assemblage of multiple agents, and an urgent matter of care.
 This will mean curating art-and-science-informed interventions that train our minds to go visiting in ways that spatially stitch together diverse sites in relationally complex knots, through walks, exhibitions, workshops and other public events.

-Soil Stories
+Soil Stories and knotted sites

 Contact